citRaTTV/citra-taxi/README.md

 ## citra-taxi - An AI taxi system for FiveM / QBCore & ESX
 This resource provides an AI taxi service accessible to players via commands and (optionally) qb-radialmenu.

+**NOTE:** Ensure that you are running the latest version of qb-vehiclekeys if you are using QBCore.

 ### Usage ###
 Note: All commands are accessible via qb-radialmenu as well